Transportation

 WebQuery helps you match your typed in address with an address in the database by allowing you to enter a partial street name.
 For example, you could enter "2555 Lex" to match "2555 Lexington Ave N"

 If parents/guardians have used this app in the past and their child still attends the same school, the code used to register at that time will still work.
 Those who have never used the app will need to download the app.
 Contact your child's school for the access code.
-For student safety reasons,
+For student safety reasons, please do not share these school codes publicly.

 Please be aware that there may be some discrepancies in the tracking information, such as the wrong bus information showing up when attempting to track your child’s bus.
-Please be sure to email us at bus@tangischools.org regarding any problems and/or inaccurate information you may receive when
+Please be sure to email us at bus@tangischools.org regarding any problems and/or inaccurate information you may receive when using the app so it can be corrected.

 Ready to track your bus?